RingCentral

 Log in your RingCentral environment using an admin account.
 On the toolbar click ADMIN, then on the main menu, click Users and select Agents.

-Create an agent for routing the messages to the bot.
-Provide the First name, Last name, Email, select the role Administrator, select the category Bot, and from the Channels field, select the channel where you will deploy the RingCentral bot.
+Create an agent for routing the messages to the AI Agent.
+Provide the First name, Last name, Email, select the role Administrator, select the category AI Agent, and from the Channels field, select the channel where you will deploy the RingCentral bot.

 Create as many agents with category Agent as helpdesk agents you have in your team.